About Bill Hennessey, M.D.

 Medical Travel Today (MTT): Tell us about your professional experience and how you got involved with Pratter.

 Bill Hennessey (BH): As an entrepreneur and MD, I would have it no other way than private practice.
 Doing my own billing as well as the billing on behalf of other physicians billing taught me how to fight against the system rigged against the healthcare consumer, including claim denials and surprise medical bills.
 I came to understand the medical billing game played by hospitals and insurance companies.
-Especially when you are in hospital for a critical condition, the last thing you want to think about is your medical bills.
+One of my friends who owns a podiatry told me how found a fantastic company that offers ‘billing services for your podiatry‘ so he’s thinking of getting Hippocratic Solutions to sort the billing for him.
+It’s a very time-consuming job so I don’t blame him for getting a company to help him!
+When you are in hospital for a critical condition, the last thing you want to think about is your medical bills.
 In life, you never know what will happen.
 Sometimes, the patient unfortunately doesn’t make it through and the family are then left to deal with funeral arrangements, as well as the bills.
 Not everyone is able to pay this off, which is why the idea of getting life insurance is always important.
 If you are not familiar with this, why not look into sites like www.moneyexpert.com, where you will notice that having the right insurance will benefit different sectors of the lives of your family and yourself.
 Death isn’t the most exciting topic to speak about, but it has to be done.
 Plus, I’m sure you’ll want to leave something for your loved ones when you are no longer with us.

 One day in early 2014, I had enough patients, family members and friends complain that healthcare costs were so high they could only afford the premium or the deductible – but not both.
 Putting food on the table became an issue – an issue that should not exist.
 Therein led to the development of Pratter, which means “price matters” – it pratters.